Rajneesh Duggal: Career

-He also featured in the video of the song by Bombay Vikings named Chodd Do Aanchal.

-Duggal has been working on a limited series, Aarambh.
+He was also featured in the video of the song by Bombay Vikings named Chodd Do Aanchal.
+Duggal has worked in limited series such as Aarambh.

+He was associated with the short film Fragile, which focuses on Fragile X syndrome, a genetic condition linked to autism, and was produced under the banner of Flow Like Water Films.

 Personal life

 He is married to Pallavee Duggall, and the couple have a daughter named Teeyaa.

+Awards

+He is a winner of title Grasim Mr. India 2003. and represented India at the Mr. International 2003 pageant held in London, where he was named the 1st runner-up.
+In 2005, Duggal received the Kingfisher 'Model of the Year award.